-The staging environment is a copy of your production environment (your current live website) on a private server.
-This is a safe place that will allow you to test any changes - major or minor - that you plan on implementing in a secure environment, preventing any unexpected errors on your live website.
+Staging is a copy of your production environment (your current live website) on a private server.
+This is a safe place that allows you to test any changes - major or minor - that you plan on implementing in a secure environment, preventing any unexpected errors on your live website.

 To understand staging let's start talking about the word environment.

 No, not that environment… this environment

 Each server (computer) used to host a website or application has different hardware and software dependencies in order for it to function properly.
 There are thousands of combinations on how to properly set up a server specific to your website's demands and new technologies emerge daily.
 Once your server is set up for your website, this is called the “environment”.

 Now that you have an idea of what a server environment is let's talk about the different types of environments, dev and production.

 When we, the developers, first start to build your website we do so in what we call the dev environment.
 This could be an internal office computer, a developer's personal computer or nowadays it’s usually a docker container set close to replicate the production server.